marcinpraczko/genai-imgs-learning/website/source/index.rst

 Welcome to this page.

-I've created this page/blog for describing what I've learned about Generative AI used for creating images.
+I've created this project for practicing two activities:

-Here should be some examples what I've tested and hopefully some context how to work with Gen AI Images for effectively.
+1. Simple Page based on Static Site Generator and publishing (for example: GitHub Pages, GitLab Pages, etc).
+2. Sharing what I've learned during testing generating Images by **AI**.

 Recent Posts
 ------------